Motunrayo25/portfolio/README.md

 ## 💡 Recommendations

-- Strengthen malaria prevention programs, especially in high-admission states
+- Strengthen malaria prevention programs, especially in high-admission states.
-- Expand access to health insurance schemes to reduce out-of-pocket payments
+- Expand access to health insurance schemes to reduce out-of-pocket payments.
-- Improve funding and infrastructure in public hospitals to reduce the cost gap with private facilities
+- Improve funding and infrastructure in public hospitals to reduce the cost gap with private facilities.
 - Focus healthcare interventions on chronic diseases such as heart disease, stroke, and kidney disease due to their high mortality rates
-- Increase early diagnosis and treatment programs for tuberculosis to reduce long hospital stays and mortality rates
+- Increase early diagnosis and treatment programs for tuberculosis to reduce long hospital stays and mortality rates.
-- Address regional healthcare disparities by improving facilities in high-burden but lower-resource states
+- Address regional healthcare disparities by improving facilities in high-burden but lower-resource states.
-- Promote preventive healthcare to reduce long-term treatment costs and hospital admissions
+- Promote preventive healthcare to reduce long-term treatment costs and hospital admissions.

 ## 📬 Contact Me
 - 📧 Email: oshomotunrayo647@gmail.com